mongodb-haskell/mongodb/doc/tutorial.md

 ### Documentation

-Documentation on the Mongo query language, i.e. the selector document, modifier document, etc., can be found at the [MongoDB Developer Zone](http://www.mongodb.org/display/DOCS/Developer+Zone).
+Documentation on the Mongo query language (i.e. the selector document, modifier document, etc.) can be found at the [MongoDB Developer Zone](http://www.mongodb.org/display/DOCS/Developer+Zone).

-Haddock generated documentation on this Haskell driver can be found on [Hackage](http://hackage.haskell.org/package/mongoDB).
+Haddock generated documentation of this Haskell driver can be found on [Hackage](http://hackage.haskell.org/package/mongoDB).